luni64/TeensyDelay/readme.md

 ###  Basic Example
 The following code demonstrates the use of TeensyDelay.

-- **setup**: After initializing the library with the usual call to *begin*  we call *addChannel* to add a new delay channel and attach a callback function to it.
+- **setup**: After initializing the library with the usual call to *begin*  we call *addDelayChannel* to add a new delay channel and attach a callback function to it.
 - **loop**; After switching on the builtin LED we start the delay channel by calling *TeensyDelay::trigger* with a delay time of 25ms.
 The trigger function will take care of setting up and starting the interrupt timer so that the callback function will be called after the chosen delay time.
 The callback function in this simple example does nothing more than switching off the LED.
 ```c++
 #include "TeensyDelay.h"